rks101/egnet/README.md

 ## Simple web server

-One line webserver => a great and simplest way to show files from a directory or local share
+One line webserver => a great and simplest way to show files from a directory or local share.
+Note the directory you start this server from and the content you want to share locally.
 ```
 $ python3 -m http.server
 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...